 Four different case studies have been evaluated by using several technologies in different situations and climatic zones.
 Simulations and feasibility studies have been performed for 3 larger buildings: I) in Reggio Emilia (IT), II) Brasov (RO), and II) Athens (GR).
 In Groningen (NL), a 2D exoskeleton has been implemented in a number of semi-detached housing units.

-During this year 2021, the case study in Athens –student’s residence of the National and Kapodistrian University of Athens – will be renovated as the project’s pilot case with the implementation of the integrated GET system.
+The deep renovation works at the case study in Athens –student’s residence of the National and Kapodistrian University of Athens – have started in May 2021.
+The whole renovation actions, including the implementation of the integrated GET system were concluded in September 2022 with the conclusion of the project.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.